You are now competing with pixels for the attention of nearly everyone you know. And you are probably losing.

 How Technology Affects Relationships

-One dramatic way that technology can profoundly affect relationships is technology addiction is a compulsion that rules one's life and has negative consequences.
+One dramatic way that technology can profoundly affect relationships is technology addiction, a compulsion that rules one's life and has negative consequences.
 It is often destructive to our relationships and health.
-Technology is so prevalent in our lives, like water to fish, we hardly notice our time on screens is devouring hours of time—and eating away at love.
+Technology is so prevalent in our lives, like water to fish, we hardly notice our preoccupation on screens is devouring hours of time—and eating away at love.
 Our behavior moves from value-based and rational to automatic, even obsessive and irrational.